Avian Influenza Infection

 Birds shed influenza virus in their droppings, saliva and nasal secretions, spreading it onto their feathers.

-Humans are usually infected through close contact with live infected birds or surfaces contaminated with their secretions (for example by visiting enclosures or wet markets where birds have been recently kept).
+People are usually infected through close contact with live infected birds or surfaces contaminated with their secretions (for example by visiting enclosures or wet markets where birds have been recently kept).

 It usually only takes 3 - 5 days for symptoms to develop after exposure.

-The severity of illness appears to vary. early symptoms are likely to be similar to normal influenza such as fever and cough
+The severity of illness appears to vary.
+Early symptoms are likely to be similar to normal influenza such as fever and cough